arungudelli/angularjswiki/content/en/pipes/CustomPipe/index.md

 ## Angular custom pipe with parameters

-Now we will create a custom pipe which accepts parameters.
+To create a custom pipe which accepts parameter, we should change the transform method of custom pipe.

 The above custom pipe will return square value of the number.
+And the transform method has only one parameter i.e., value.

 Instead of that we can pass an exponent parameter, which decides how many times we have to multiply the number.